FilenCloudDienste/filen-sync/README.md

 			remotePath: "/sync", // Remote absolute path (UNIX style)
 			remoteParentUUID: "UUIDV4", // UUIDv4 of the remote parent directory
 			mode: "twoWay", // Sync mode
-			paused: false,
+			paused: false, // Start paused
-			excludeDotFiles: true,
+			excludeDotFiles: true, // Exclude dot files and paths
+			localTrashDisabled: false, // Disable the local trash
 			name: "Sync" // Only used locally to identify the sync pair }
 	],
-	sdk: new FilenSDK(), // You can either directly pass a configured FilenSDK instance or instantiate a new SDK instance when passing `sdkConfig` (optional) sdkConfig, // FilenSDK config object (omit when SDK instance is passed, needed when no SDK instance is passed)
+	sdk: filen, // You can either directly pass a configured FilenSDK instance or instantiate a new SDK instance when passing `sdkConfig` (optional) sdkConfig, // FilenSDK config object (omit when SDK instance is passed, needed when no SDK instance is passed)
 	dbPath: pathModule.join(__dirname, "db"), // Used to store sync state and other data
 	runOnce: false, // Run the sync once